Atarity/Lightpack-docs/EN/Lightpack_firmware_update_with_FLIP_utility.md

 #Lightpack firmware update with Atmel FLIP utility
 _Step-by-step tutorial.
-You can check you Lightpack firmware version in "About" tab of Prismatik_
+You can check your Lightpack firmware version in "About" tab of Prismatik_

 ---